 The Company maintains cash balances at several financial institutions that are insured under the Federal Deposit Insurance Corporation's ("FDIC") Transition Account Guarantee Program.
 Balances with the financial institutions may exceed federally insured limits.
-We have approximately \$492,000 of cash in various institutions that exceed the FDIC or SIPC insurance coverage limit of \$250,000.
+As of June 30, 2024 and December 31, 2023 we have approximately nil and \$2.2 million of cash in various institutions that exceed the FDIC or SIPC insurance coverage limit of \$250,000.